Constraints

 solution to this contract must set x

-constraint declarations, then all of them must be satisfied for a solution to be valid.
-For example:
+multiple constraint statements, then all of them must be satisfied for a solution to be valid.
+For

 constraint y >= 0;